Did you know that in 2019, the average debt per student was $29,900?

 So before spending too much time on the project, I wanted to make sure I could actually find paying subscribers.
 I did this by emailing past customers of the online store I had been running before during my exchange study, asking them if they would be interested in random Japanese candy.
 Three people agreed to subscribe, and I started shipping candy to them even before putting up a website.

-Jackson Jesionowski started FullBodyZen, which sells cbd and is making $17,000 revenue/mo.
+Jackson Jesionowski started Cannafacturer, which sells cbd and hemp manufacturing and is making $74,000 revenue/mo.

 Once the idea was validated in the fraternity I contacted my friend who owns a smoke shop and pitched it to him.
 He gave me a price they would pay and crunching the numbers I could make 300% margins.
 Great!